Qi-Z/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 # JS Questions:

 * Explain event delegation
+Let the parent handles events that occur on its child nodes.

 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?